 Then on July 1, 2021, six and a half months after parting ways with the project they had started, Bitcoin ABC officially launched e.cash.
 They announced a new website, a beautiful new logo, the XEC ticker, as well as a redenomination of the base unit from 100 million sats, to 100 sats.
 Meanwhile, the new coinbase rule continued to funnel half a million XEC to their designated address with each new block that was found.

 As with every other cryptocurrency project, there’s no doubt that the eCash project has experienced its fair share of ups and downs.
 In September of 2021, only a couple of months after the rebrand, XEC reached its all time high of $0.00039 (or $390 for 1M XEC).
 Though the price has fallen over 90% since then, the difference between this bear market and the one I experienced last cycle has been like night and day.
 Instead of all that arguing and politicking, what I see instead is a laser focus on building.

-As far as I can tell, we’re still in the middle of Act II in this epic story, or as I like to think of it, the part when eCash grows up.
-Now the question is when Act III?
-Only time will tell, of course, but if were a betting man, I would put my money on Avalanche pre-consensus.
+They’ve already combined Avalanche and Nakamoto consensus, launched staking rewards, and are on the verge of adding the Chronik indexer directly into the node, but as far as I can tell, we’re still in the middle of Act II in this epic story, or as I like to think of it, the part when eCash grows up.
+Now the question is when will we start Act III?
+Only time will tell, of course, but if were a betting man, I would put my money on the activation of Avalanche pre-consensus.